 Along with the painstaking process of choosing where to apply for college and making a final decision, there is another difficult process: figuring out the cost of tuition and how to pay for it all.

 Luckily, students usually have access to a few options that may help fund the yearly cost of attendance, which goes beyond tuition and fees to usually include room and board, books, supplies, transportation, loan fees, costs related to a disability, and reasonable costs for eligible study-abroad programs.

 Most liberal arts colleges are private and carry a relatively high “sticker price,” which includes tuition, fees, room and board.
-(Tuition and fees alone averaged $37,650 at private colleges for the 2020-21 academic year.)
-But students will typically pay less, and sometimes far less, when grants, scholarships, and tax benefits are factored in.
+But students will typically pay less, and sometimes far less, when grants, scholarships, and other benefits are factored in.

 Private student loans are an option as well.
 Eligibility usually depends on a student’s income and credit score or those of a cosigner.
-These loans are given out by private institutions, and the terms will vary from one lender to another.
+These loans are available through banks, credit unions, and online lenders and rates and terms vary, depending on the lender.

-Whether you choose to go to a state university or a private liberal arts college, the experience will be enriching.
-The notion that a degree from a Hogwarts-type liberal arts college is worthless is hogwash, the evidence shows.
+Whether you choose to go to a state university or a private liberal arts college, the experience will be enriching and can set you up for long-term career success.